keras-team/keras-io/guides/md/preprocessing_layers.md

 exist, those can be loaded directly into the lookup tables by passing a path to the vocabulary file in the layer's constructor arguments.

-Here's an example where we instantiate a `StringLookup` layer with precomputed vocabulary:
+Here's an example where you instantiate a `StringLookup` layer with precomputed vocabulary:

 ```python